Resolve Git conflicts

 CRLF to mark the end of a line.

-GoLand displays the discrepancies in line endings in the Differences Viewer, so you can fix them manually.
+GoLand displays the discrepancies in line endings in the Diff Viewer, so you can fix them manually.
 If you want Git to solve such conflicts automatically, you need to set the

 core.autocrlf attribute to